factor-io/docs/source/connectors/github.md

 end
 ```

-# github::public
+## Public Flag Listener
+### github::repo::public
-The Public Listener (`github::public`) is triggered when a repo is open sourced.
+The Public Listener (`github::repo::public`) is triggered when a repo is open sourced.
 We need more of these.
 The details of the returned output can be found [here](https://developer.github.com/v3/activity/events/types/#publicevent).

-## Example
+### Example
 ```ruby
 listen 'github::public', repo: 'factor-io/factor' do |repo|
   success "Yey, we went open source!" end
 ```

-# github::pull_request
+## Pull Request Listener
+### github::repo::pull_request
-The Pull Request Listener (`github::pull_request`) is triggered when a pull request is assigned, unassigned, labeled, unlabeled, opened, closed, reopened, or synchronized.
+The Pull Request Listener (`github::repo::pull_request`) is triggered when a pull request is assigned, unassigned, labeled, unlabeled, opened, closed, reopened, or synchronized.
 The details of the returned output can be found [here](https://developer.github.com/v3/activity/events/types/#pullrequestevent).

-## Example
+### Example
 ```ruby
 listen 'github::pull_request', repo:'skierkowski/hello' do |request|
   msg = "Pull request #{request.number} was #{request.action}: #{request.pull_request.title}"